utkuboduroglu/utkuboduroglu.github.io/_posts/2025-12-19-the-tools-serve-the-purpose.md

 subjugated to, and we need to act on our needs and desires.
-None of that will be possible by conducting these conversations on the terms laid out by those who profit from suppressing them, and thus the tools we need to facilitate such dialogue and action needs to be built together and without conceding the necessary freedoms to those who benefit from preventing us those freedoms.
+None of that will be possible by conducting these conversations on the terms laid out by those who profit from suppressing them, and thus the tools we need to facilitate such dialogue and action need to be built together and without conceding the necessary freedoms to those who benefit from preventing us those freedoms.